 Last minute deals

-Along with early bird deals, last minute deals can also be a sight for sore eyes and certainly a brilliant option if it is, well, your only option.
-The upside of last minute deals?
+Along with early bird deals, last-minute deals can also be a sight for sore eyes and certainly a brilliant option if it is, well, your only option.
+The upside of last-minute deals?
 On a particularly ‘slow’ season, you can score cruises at half their retail price, which is just sensational!
-The downsides of last minute deals?
-Firstly, there may not be any, so you’ll have to accept the risk that you may not actually get on an Antarctica expedition ship.
-You can also pretty much discount cruises departing directly from Australia and New Zealand.
+The downsides of last-minute deals?
+Firstly, there aren’t nearly as many as you imagine, when it comes to Antarctica, the ‘hottest’ and most coveted travel destination in the world, nowadays.
+You can also pretty much forget last-minute cruises departing directly from Australia and New Zealand ever going on sale.
 From here, cruises are few and spaces limited, so these tend to sell out as soon as they are released.
-It is a very rare occurrence that you’ll find a last minute deal on offer from these ports of departure.
+Sign up our Chimu Newsletter (at the bottom of the Special Deal page and keep abreast of all the latest offers.

 An absolute must when cruising to Antarctica (or anywhere really) travel insurance will cover the cost of evacuation by plane or boat, and transfer to a larger hospital asap.
 Check out our insurance for Antarctica blog for more info.

 Need more help deciding which option is best for you?
 We’re here to help.
 Here at Chimu Adventures, we’ve scoured Antarctica on various vessels and from various ports, and can offer recommendation and advice to help you on your way.
-We understand what a big decision and big journey this is to plan, and are more than happy to assist.
-Check out the cruises to Antarctica we offer, and contact us for any further info.
-For more information on all things Antarctica check out our Antarctica Hub.
+We understand what a big decision and big journey this is to plan and are more than happy to assist.
+Check out our Antarctica Cruise page and contact us for any further info.